EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-service/ssl-service.md

 <b>policyName</b>
 Name of the SSL policy to bind to the service.

+<b>priority</b>
+Priority.
+Minimum value: 0
+Maximum value: 64000

+<b>gotoPriorityExpression</b>
+Expression or other value specifying the next policy to be evaluated if the current policy evaluates to TRUE.
+Specify one of the following values:
+* NEXT - Evaluate the policy with the next higher priority number.
+* END - End policy evaluation.
+* USE_INVOCATION_RESULT - Applicable if this policy invokes another policy label.
+If the final goto in the invoked policy label has a value of END, the evaluation stops.
+If the final goto is anything other than END, the current policy label performs a NEXT.
+* A default syntax or classic expression that evaluates to a number.
+If you specify an expression, the number to which it evaluates determines the next policy to evaluate, as follows:
+* If the expression evaluates to a higher numbered priority, the policy with that priority is evaluated next.
+* If the expression evaluates to the priority of the current policy, the policy with the next higher numbered priority is evaluated next.
+* If the expression evaluates to a number that is larger than the largest numbered priority, policy evaluation ends.
+An UNDEF event is triggered if:
+* The expression is invalid.
+* The expression evaluates to a priority number that is numerically lower than the current policy's priority.
+* The expression evaluates to a priority number that is between the current policy's priority number (say, 30) and the highest priority number (say, 100), but does not match any configured priority number (for example, the expression evaluates to the number 85).
+This example assumes that the priority number increments by 10 for every successive policy, and therefore a priority number of 85 does not exist in the policy label.
+Default value: "END"

+<b>invoke</b>
+Invoke policies bound to a virtual server, service, or policy label.
+After the invoked policies are evaluated, the flow returns to the policy with the next-larger priority number.

+<b>labelType</b>
+Type of policy label invocation.
+Possible values: vserver, service, policylabel

+<b>labelName</b>
+Name of the policy label, virtual server, or service to invoke if the current policy rule evaluates to TRUE.

 <b>certkeyName</b>
 Name of the certificate-key pair.

+<b>CA</b>
+Name of the CA certificate that issues and signs the intermediate-CA certificate or the end-user client or server certificate.

+<b>crlCheck</b>
+Rule to use for the CRL corresponding to the CA certificate during client authentication.
+Available settings function as follows:
+* MANDATORY - Deny SSL clients if the CRL is missing or expired, or the Next Update date is in the past, or the CRL is incomplete.
+* OPTIONAL - Allow SSL clients if the CRL is missing or expired, or the Next Update date is in the past, or the CRL is incomplete, but deny if the client certificate is revoked in the CRL.
+Possible values: Mandatory, Optional

+<b>skipCAName</b>
+The flag is used to indicate whether this particular CA certificate's CA_Name needs to be sent to the SSL client while requesting for client certificate in a SSL handshake

+<b>SNICert</b>
+Name of the certificate-key pair to bind for use in SNI processing.

+<b>ocspCheck</b>
+Rule to use for the OCSP responder associated with the CA certificate during client authentication.
+If MANDATORY is specified, deny all SSL clients if the OCSP check fails because of connectivity issues with the remote OCSP server, or any other reason that prevents the OCSP check.
+With the OPTIONAL setting, allow SSL clients even if the OCSP check fails except when the client certificate is revoked.
+Possible values: Mandatory, Optional

 <b>cipherName</b>
 Name of the individual cipher, user-defined cipher group, or predefined (built-in) cipher alias.